jitsi/handbook/docs/community/third-party-software.md

 ## Galaxy

-Galaxy is a web application for Jitsi admins and users to organize their Jitsi meetings, meeting schedules and attendees.
+Galaxy is a web application for Jitsi admins and users to organize their Jitsi meetings, meeting schedules, and attendees.
 It supports [JaaS](https://jaas.8x8.vc/) and self-hosted Jitsi deployments.

 GitHub: https://github.com/emrahcom/galaxy